ItharDev/RPG-Viewer-Client/README.md

 There are two modes of Portal operation:

 - **Proximity**: This mode keeps its ears open at all times.
 As soon as an active Token enters thePportal's radius, the teleportation triggers instantly.
-Ideal for seamless transitions between map segments.
+Ideal for seamless transitions between different segments.
 - **Stationary**: This mode is a bit more refined.
-It only activates when a Token finishes its movement inside the Portal's detection radius — giving players time to rethink whether they really want to step into that ominous glowing circle.
+It only activates when a Token finishes its movement inside the Portal's detection radius.

-Portals can be used creatively to manage complex maps.
-They're perfect for connecting floors, teleporting between distant areas, or hiding shortcuts your players won't notice until it's far too late.
+Portals can be used creatively to manage complex Scenes.
+They're perfect for connecting floors, teleporting between distant areas, or hiding shortcuts your players won't notice.

 #### Managing Portals

 Once placed, Portals aren't set in stone.
 You can:

 - **Move** a Portal by dragging it.
-- **Toggle** a Portal on or off by `left Clicking` it.
-This is great for secret or time-based transitions.
+- **Toggle** a Portal on or off by `Left Clicking` it.
 - **Configure** a Portal by `Right Clicking` it to access its settings.
 - **Delete** a Portal by selecting the Delete option in the Configuration Panel, then clicking the Portal you want to delete.